 The three types of ADHD are primarily hyperactive and impulsive, primarily inattentive, and combined.
 Each is distinguished by a set of behavioral symptoms outlined in the DSM-5.
 Here, learn what symptoms look like for each.

-In years past, before this disorder was widely known, children with learning problems were not thought to be smart or to not be applying themselves properly.
-Research now has found that a large majority of children with ADD/ADHD have high IQ’s (Intelligence Quotient).
-However in children with ADD/ADHD work production is not up to their expectation or capability.
-This problem may not be noticed in the lower grades (1st – 4th) but will become more prominent and noticeable from about 5th grade on.
-These grades are used only as a guide; the timing will obviously vary from child to child.
-It is likely ADD/ADHD children who go “untreated” will fail one or more subjects in school and may have to repeat a grade.
+Before this disorder was widely known, children with learning problems were thought of as “not smart” or “not applying themselves properly”.
+Research now has found that a large majority of children with ADHD have high IQ’s (Intelligence Quotient).
+However, in individuals with ADHD, work production is not at its maximum capability.
+This problem may go unnoticed in early years (1st – 4th grades), but will become more prominent and noticeable later on.
+It is likely that individuals who go “untreated” will fail one or more subjects in school and may have to repeat a grade.
 This can cause a loss of self-esteem and bring about other problems.
-The relatively minor problems in your children can grow to be major problems in the areas of behavior, self-confidence, drug abuse and legal problems later.
-(Read about ADD/ADHD Symptoms and Seriousness)
+The relatively minor problems in children can grow to be major problems later in life, especially in areas of behavior and self-confidence.

 Genetic ADHD History: Your history counts!

 While the exact causes of ADHD have not been identified, genetic studies show there is a strong hereditary component, with an up to a 91 percent likelihood of passing the disorder to your children.
 ADHD is a neurodevelopmental disorder, meaning it is brain-based.
 Differences in genes that structure the brain can be passed along to children.
 In the Time magazine article Growing Up with ADHD, Russell Barkley, PhD, a clinical professor of psychiatry and pediatrics at the Medical University of South Carolina in Charleston, discusses the heritability of ADHD with Denise Foley.